 Calvin is a tiny village located in the state of Louisiana.
 With a population of 234 people and just one neighborhood, Calvin is the 316th largest community in Louisiana.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Calvin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Calvin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Calvin is a village of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Calvin who work in healthcare (23.53%), office and administrative support (11.76%), and sales jobs (9.80%).

 Calvin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.